selvinortiz/craft.spamguard/readme.md

 ### About Spam Guard
-*Spam Guard* allows you to take advantage of the powerful [Akismet](http://akismet.com) service API to fight spam on your blog, form submissions or any submitted content that could be potential **spam**.
+*Spam Guard* allows you to take advantage of the powerful [Akismet](http://akismet.com) service API to fight spam on your website.

+You can check/flag entry comments, form submissions and any content that may be potential **Spam**.

 ### About Rocket
 You may have noticed a `rocket` folder within the plugin folder structure...